IBM/Dromedary/README.md

 cd ..
 ```

-Also, you should least install the packages required for inference:
+In addition, you should at least install the packages required for inference:
 ```bash
 cd inference
 pip install -r requirements.txt